Esthetics Schools in South Carolina

 Overview of South Carolina Esthetician License Requirements

 South Carolina esthetics schools require students be at least 16 years old and have a 10th grade education prior to enrollment.
 The South Carolina Board of Cosmetology regulates licensing of estheticians, and they require at least 450 classroom hours of education to issue a license.
+Most accredited programs are 600 hours long.
 South Carolina does not offer an option to train as an apprentice esthetician in place of completing classroom hours.
 After school requirements are met, students must pass written and practical tests.
 These exams are only available in English.

 Esthetics training in South Carolina includes courses covering spa and salon skin treatments, analysis of client needs, and providing expert recommendations to customers.
 Students learn hair removal and waxing skills, as well as techniques for professional makeup applications.
 Esthetics schools usually teach business skills and industry trends to prepare students for careers after graduation.